Frederick Halsey: Private life

 He was an active Freemason, and served as Deputy Grand Master of the United Grand Lodge of England (UGLE) and Second Grand Principal of the Supreme Grand Chapter of the Royal Arch from 1903.
-From 1886 he was the Provincial Grand Master for Hertfordshire in the Grand Lodge of Mark Master Masons of England and Wales, an office he held for almost 40 years.
-He also served as Provincial Grand Master of Craft Freemasonry (UGLE) in Hertfordshire from 1873, and Superintendent of Royal Arch Freemasonry in Hertfordshire from 1875.
+From 1886, he was the Provincial Grand Master for Hertfordshire in the Grand Lodge of Mark Master Masons of England and Wales, an office he held for almost 40 years.
+He also served as Provincial Grand Master of Craft Freemasonry (UGLE) in Hertfordshire from 1873 and Superintendent of Royal Arch Freemasonry in Hertfordshire from 1875.
 As the presiding officer at Supreme Grand Chapter of England on the day after war was declared in 1914, Halsey made the first statement by a Masonic Ruler concerning the outbreak of war, in which he commended those Freemasons who were taking up the call to arms.

 In December 1908, he was appointed a deputy lieutenant of Hertfordshire.

 Halsey lived at Gaddesden Place, Hemel Hempstead.
 He died at the age of 87.

-Halsey married Mary Julia Wells in 1865.
-His fourth son was Admiral Sir Lionel Halsey.
+Family

+Halsey married in 1865 Mary Julia Wells, and had ten children, including: